Dogs should be trained to go at home, with faeces disposed of hygienically.

 'No dog fouling' signs

-There are about 15,000 signs fitted to lamp-posts adjacent to roads in Kirklees.
+There are about 15,000 signs fitted to lamp-posts next to roads in Kirklees.

 We don't provide dog bins.

-Place your properly bagged dog waste in any council litter bin.
+Place your properly bagged dog waste in any council litter bin, or take it home.